 Afinishay Capital is a boutique investment firm based in the City of London.
-The company was founded by Tim Wilkinson in July 2016 and has to date raised $250 million of institutional capital for alternative investment strategies.
+The company was founded by Tim Wilkinson in July 2016 and has raised over $250 million of institutional capital for alternative real asset investment strategies.

 To leverage our extensive knowledge and network of established relationships, to provide institutional investors with real asset and other growth equity investment opportunities, specifically tailored to their stated investment objectives.

 When people talk, listen completely.
 Most people never listen.

 The principals of Afinishay have worked closely with pension funds and other Institutional investors for over twenty years and, throughout this time, we have listened carefully to their evolving needs and objectives.